Kong/docs.konghq.com/app/dev-portal/index.md

 title: Dev Portal
 ---

-Konnect Dev Portal is a customizable website for developers to locate, access, and consume API services.
+{{site.konnect_short_name}} Dev Portal is a customizable website for developers to locate, access, and consume API services.
 The Dev Portal enables developers to browse and search API documentation, try API operations, and manage their own credentials. {{site.konnect_short_name}} offers flexible deployment options to support both internal and external APIs that can be managed from {{site.konnect_short_name}}.

-Konnect Dev Portal's **APIs** allows you to publish APIs with OpenAPI specifications and/or Markdown documentation, to enable developers to locate, access, and consume API services.
+{{site.konnect_short_name}} Dev Portal's **APIs** allows you to publish APIs with OpenAPI specifications and/or Markdown documentation, to enable developers to locate, access, and consume API services.
 Highly customizable content can be also provided at the site-level, as well as API-level, to provide additional context to the APIs.

 {:.note}
-> *This is documentation for Konnect's new **Dev Portal BETA**.
+> *This is documentation for {{site.konnect_short_name}}'s new **Dev Portal BETA**.
 Be aware of potential instability compared to our [classic Dev Portal](/konnect/dev-portal)*

 ![KongAir Dev Portal](/assets/images/products/konnect/dev-portal-v3/kongair-example.png)